jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 cryptocurrency exchanges, and tooling providers.
-Efforts coordinated by the RTF and NCFTA, among others, can also use this information to add friction toand potentially disruptthe ransomware payment ecosystem.
+Efforts coordinated by the RTF and NCFTA, among others, can also use this information to add friction to–and potentially disrupt–the ransomware payment ecosystem.
 The ultimate goal is to disincentivize the use of ransomware by making it harder for ransomware operators to successfully collect on